saturnlighting/literature-review/README.md

 Both the fear of having an accident and the fear of being a victim of crime seem to affect groups differently.

+“Perceived safety tends to affect the physical activity of groups already known to exhibit greater anxiety about crime” (Foster and Giles-Corti 2008).

+“Studies that focused on women, children, and the elderly have been able to identify a stronger link between feelings of risk and fear at the neighborhood and high levels of inactivity” (Loukaitou-Sideris 2006).

 ### Gender